-RobotX is a biannual competition held over 9 days in Honolulu, Hawaii.
-The final day of the competition is reserved for the Final Round, with the preceding 6 used for practice and qualifying time.
-Even if a team is fortunate enough to average 3 hours per day of testing, teams will only have roughly 18 hours of on water time.
-This is simply not enough time to develop, debug, and tune an entire software stack for all of the tasks outlined in the competition, let alone solve hardware issues that may arise.
-To adequately prepare for the competition, teams are left with three main options to supplement this time: use of previous years' data, additional testing at a mock competition area, and software simulation.
-The most successful approach would be to combine the three options, though this is not always feasible.
-Unfortunately, data from previous years' competitions is limited.
-Additionally, the nearest suitable testing location is a 40 minute drive from the Georgia Tech campus.
-Collecting real world data at this site requires a significant time investment, and would be impossible to test on a day to day basis.
+Roboboat is held over seven days.
+For the first five days, participating teams vie for several 30 minute time slots for testing on the competition course.
+Over the course of these days, teams can expect to get roughly 10 hours of time to test.
+This is simply not enough time to develop, debug, and tune entire software stack for all of the tasks outlined in the competition.
+To adequately prepare for the competition, teams must to supplement this time either by: using data and knowledge from past competitions, testing before the competition at a mock competition site, and testing in simulation.
+Due to lack of foresight, recorded sensor data from previous Roboboat competitions was not available.
+Additionally, the nearest suitable testing site to Georgia Tech is a 40 minute drive away.
+Collecting real world data at this site requires a significant time investment, and it would be impossible to test at this site on a day to day basis.
 Due to these challenges, the team has decided to augment our testing capabilities through the development of a comprehensive simulation environment, called the ADEPT Autonomous Vehicle Simulator (AAVS).
 Using this environment, different autonomy and control algorithms can be designed, implemented, and tested without needing to be at the lake.
 This allows lake time to be used more efficiently, verifying and tuning behaviors instead of creating and debugging them.

-The simulation environment has proved incredibly useful in non-software aspects of the design process as well.
+The simulation environment has proved incredibly useful in non-software aspects of the design process too.
 Ambiguous hardware questions, like what LIDAR should be used? and where should the hydrophones be mounted?, can be answered through virtual experimentation.
-By running the entire competition in AAVS using different sensor configurations, the performance of each configuration can be compared using the scoring guidelines outlined by the RobotX rules as an objective function.
+By running the entire Roboboat competition in AAVS using different sensor configurations, the performance of each configuration can be compared using the scoring guidelines outlined by the Roboboat rules as an objective function.
 This technique ensures we get the most out of the sensors we have, and can be used to determine which sensors will actually help improve performance of competition tasks before purchases are made.
-This same technique was employed in our successful participation Roboboat and Robosub earlier this year.

-The remainder of this paper will outline the development of the hardware and software used to compete in this year's RobotX competition.
+The remainder of this paper will outline the development of the hardware and software used to compete in this year's Roboboat competition.
 This begins with a discussion of our overarching design philosophy in II.
 Design Strategy.
 Next, the implementation of this strategy in the development of AAVS and the vehicle hardware used is outlined in III.
 Vehicle Design.
 Finally, preliminary results available at this time are presented in IV.
 Experimental Results.